 AF.2 Generation of opaque device identifiers

 There is a single symmetric secret, k, shared by all APs in an ESS.
 The length of k is 256 bits if AES-SIV-256 is used or 512 bits if AES-SIV-512 is used.
 In either case, the procedure is to prepend the identifier with a single octet indicating the number of random octets of padding that follow.
-The amount of ransom padding to add varies and its variability determines the resistance to traffic analysis that this scheme provides.
+The amount of random padding to add varies and its variability determines the resistance to traffic analysis that this scheme provides.
 For example, if there are 4 octets of padding added to mitigate traffic analysis, the identifier, id, might be padded as:

 padded-id = 0x04 0xc8 0x34 0x9a 0x70 <id>